DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Excellent Case Collection of Cloud Native Architecture Containers & Microservices](https://developer.aliyun.com/ebook/7898?spm=a2c6h.20345107.ebook-index.7.195a7863AvgDpI)

-    The case set is a summary of relevant customers' experience sharing and best practices in building production business systems through AliCloud cloud-native products.
+    The case set is a summary of relevant customers' experience sharing and best practices in building production business systems through AliCloud cloud native products.
     There are 37 enterprise cases centered on container microservices, covering 7 industries and 10+ products such as ACK, MSE, ACR, ASK, ACK One, ASM, and observable.

 - [Chinese version of white paper "Assessment of Cloud Native Maturity Matrix"](https://mp.weixin.qq.com/s/xLuAOXwCVif7KrrpZIcUow)

-    The white paper summarizes a cloud-native maturity matrix assessment process for enterprises undergoing cloud-native transformation.
+    The white paper summarizes a cloud native maturity matrix assessment process for enterprises undergoing cloud native transformation.
 Evaluate the current state of the organization from nine areas: culture, product, team, process, architecture, maintenance, delivery, configuration, and infrastructure.
-    At the same time, it clarifies four classic cloud-native transformation misunderstandings, and summarizes typical cloud-native transformation solutions.
+    At the same time, it clarifies four classic cloud native transformation misunderstandings, and summarizes typical cloud native transformation solutions.
     Click to read [White Paper](https://pan.baidu.com/s/1qfEqtL-LCbBo9GhnZBcyyg), extraction code: kvrv

 - [E-book "The Foundation of Zero Trust: Using SPIFFE to Create Universal Identity for Infrastructure"](https://mp.weixin.qq.com/s/3qwVW8AeyRvUVxYAq22XKg)